La Academia: Season 4: The Fourth Generation (2005)

 Almost a year after the start of The Third Generation, The Fourth Generation began on 27 February 2005.
-The Monterrey Arena in Monterrey served as the setting for the final concert, where the winner received the newly raised top prize of MX$3.5 million and a recording contract.
+The Monterrey Arena in Monterrey, Nuevo León served as the setting for the final concert, where the winner received the newly raised top prize of MX$3.5 million, a brand new Chevrolet Avalanche and a recording contract.

 The Fourth Season was highly controversial, with conflicts between contestant Jolette Hernández and members of the judge panel as the main source of controversy.
 The final results were also controversial, as frontrunner Yuridia placed second at the grand finale.

 Yuridia, Adrian, Cynthia, Erasmo, Edgar and Silvia reached the finale held on 3 July 2005.
-Yuridia Gaxiola Flores was declared the fourth winner of La Academia.
+Erasmo Catarino González was declared the fourth winner of La Academia.